Rethink-Rx

 Endometriosis

 Medical marijuana may offer relief for individuals with endometriosis.
-It can mitigate pain, reduce inflammation, and alleviate muscle spasms, improving overall quality of life for those affected.
+It can mitigate pain, reduce inflammation, and alleviate muscle spasms, thereby improving the overall quality of life for affected individuals.

 Epilepsy